WSMorrison/BricksThenMadeNow/README.md

 ![Index page](/assets/readme-images/features/large-1-index.png)

 - The index page has all the general page features.
-- The splash, title image is prominantly positioned near the top.
+- The splash image is prominantly positioned near the top.
-- Below the splash image is a carouselle that promotes the page.
+- Below the splash image is a carousel that promotes the page.
 - Prominently in the middle of the page is a grid of the themes, plus a square to take the user to their account information.

 </details>